msanvido/eng-managers-handbook/product.md

     * distribute interrupt load and know-how across the team (for continuity, and less team pressure).
     * The temptation is always (need to be done fast, only X can do it fast… and X ends up always being the guy fixing things)
     * Tech lead and you should make sure there is enough doc/tutorial/how-tos

+## Agile Methodologies

+Consider implementing or refining Agile practices:

+- Scrum: Sprint planning, daily stand-ups, sprint reviews, and retrospectives.
+- Kanban: Visualizing workflow, limiting work in progress, and continuous delivery.
+- Choose the methodology that best fits your team's needs and company culture.